cdown/chrisdown.name/source/index.md

 prefer, it is also [mirrored locally][internal-git]).
 I am highly influenced by functionalist design, especially the work of [Dieter Rams][tencommandments].

-I currently work as a sysadmin and programmer for [Regent Markets Group][rmg] in Cyberjaya, Malaysia.
+I currently work as a sysadmin and programmer at [Binary.com][binary] in Cyberjaya, Malaysia.
 I'm also involved with [Initiatives of Change][iofc], mostly maintaining and implementing systems for use in the [Caux conference centre][caux] in Caux, Switzerland.